pts/minilibc686/README.md

   the user has to use external C compilers, linkers and build configurations.
 * File offsets (off_t) are 32-bit.
 (This can be relaxed later.)

+An end-to-end demo for building a printf-hello-world program in NASM assembly with minilibc686, targeting Linux i386 32-bit ELF (actually i686 processors), is provided in test_demo_hello_linux.sh.
+For the build you need a Linux host system and NASM.
+NASM also does the linking with `-f bin` and the provided elf0.inc.nasm.

+An end-to-end demo for building a printf-hello-world C program with minilibc686, targeting Linux i386 32-bit ELF (actually i686 processors), is provided in *test_demo_c_hello_linux.sh*.
+For the build you need a Linux i386 or amd64 host system.
+The build script uses the bundled NASM 0.98.39 assembler and the bundled TinyCC compiler, and it also autodetects GCC, and if available, builds with GCC as well.
+Please note that using the *minicc* compiler frontend is preferred (to the shell script *test_demo_c_hello_linux.sh*) is recommended, see the command line above.

+Please note that minilibc686 is currently not ready as a general libc replacement for Linux, mostly because most of the functions haven't been written yet, and there is no good linker provided yet.
+(The linkers of GCC, Clang and TinyCC work, but they are not particularly impressive, because they add some boilerplate which cannot be disabled.)

+## minicc

+The *minicc* compiler frontend is a drop-in replacement for `gcc`, `clang` or `tcc` to build small, statically linked ELF-32 executables for Linux i386.
+Running *minicc is* the recommended way to build your programs using minilibc686.
+By default, these executables link against minilibc686, but with command-line flags (e.g. the usual `-nostdlib` and `-nostdinc`), you can specify any libc.
+It runs the compiler and the linker with many size-optimization flags, and it removes most unnecessary stuff from the final executable.

+Here is how to pick the compiler:

+* By default, *minicc* uses the system GCC.
+Run it with `--gcc=...` to specify a specific GCC command, e.g. `--gcc=gcc-4.8`.
+* To use the system Clang, run it with `--gcc=clang`.
+You can also specify a specific Clang command, e.g. `--gcc=clang-6.0`.
+* To use the the bundled TinyCC 0.9.26 compiler (`tools/pts-tcc`), specify `--tcc`.

+Here is how to pick the linker:

+* By default, *minicc* uses the linker coming with the compiler used.
+* To use the linker of the bundled TinyCC compiler (`tools/pts-tcc`), specify `--tccld`.

+Here is how to pick the libc:

+* By default, *minicc* links against the bundled minilibc686 built for i686 (`-march=i686`).
+* To use the bundled minilibc686 built for i386, specify `-march=i386`.
+  This will also make the specified C source files be compiled for i386.
+* To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`. uClibc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger).
+The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.
+* To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the GCC or Clang compiler and the linker of the bundled TinyCC compiler, specify `--utcc --gcc=... --tccld`.

+Here is how to disable default *minicc* functionality:

+* Disable code size optimization: specify any `-O...` flag, e.g. `-O0` for the GCC default.
+Please note that by specifying `-Os`, you will get worse size optimization than the default *minicc*.
+* Disable executable stripping: specify any `-g...` flag, e.g. `-g0` for the GCC default.
+* Disable C compiler warnings enabled by *minicc*: specify any `-W...` flag, e..g `-Wno-no` for the GCC default.
+* Disable linking against minilibc686: specify `-nostdlib -nostdinc`, and specify any libc (with `-I...` for the #include directory and `....a` for the static library).

 ## Testing